Nicholas I of Montenegro: Prince of Montenegro

 The Congress of Berlin in 1878 recognised the independence of Montenegro, and in the succeeding decades Montenegro enjoyed considerable prosperity and stability.
 Education, communications and the army expanded greatly (the latter with support from Imperial Russia).
-In 1883 Prince Nikola visited the sultan, with whom he subsequently maintained the most cordial relations; in 1896 he celebrated the bicentenary of the Petrović dynasty, and in the same year he attended the coronation of Nicholas II; in May 1898 he visited Queen Victoria at Windsor Castle.
+In 1883 Nikola visited Abdul Hamid II, with whom he subsequently maintained the most cordial relations; in 1896 he celebrated the bicentenary of the Petrović dynasty, and in the same year he attended the coronation of Nicholas II; in May 1898 he visited Queen Victoria at Windsor Castle.

 King of Montenegro

 In 1900 Nikola took the style of Royal Highness.

 According to Bolati, the Montenegrin court was not grieving that much over the murder of King Alexander Obrenović, as they saw him as an enemy of Montenegro and obstacle to the unification of Serb Lands.
 "Although it wasn't said openly, it was thought that the Petrović dynasty would achieve [the unification].
 All procedures of King Nikola shows that he himself believed that".

 He gave Montenegro its first constitution in 1905 following pressure from a population eager for more freedom.
 He also introduced west-European style press freedom and criminal law codes.
 In 1906, he introduced Montenegrin currency, the perper.
 On 28 August 1910, during the celebration of his jubilee, he assumed the title of king, in accordance with a petition from the Skupština.

 He was at the same time gazetted field-marshal in the Russian army, an honor never previously conferred on any foreigner except the Duke of Wellington.
 When the Balkan Wars broke out in 1912 King Nikola was one of the most enthusiastic of the allies.
 He wanted to drive the Ottomans completely out of Europe.
-He defied the Concert of Europe and captured Scutari despite the fact that they blockaded the whole coast of Montenegro.
-Again in the Great War which began in 1914 he was the first to go to Serbia's aid to repel the Austro-Hungarian Empire forces from the Balkan Peninsula.
+He defied the Concert of Europe and captured Scutari after a siege, despite the fact that they blockaded the whole coast of Montenegro.
+Again in the Great War which began in 1914 he was the first to go to Serbia's aid to repel the Austro-Hungarian forces from the Balkan Peninsula.

 In January 1916, after the defeat of Serbia, Montenegro was also conquered by Austria-Hungary, and the King fled to Italy and then to France.
 The government transferred its operations to Bordeaux.
 After the end of the First World War, a meeting in Podgorica voted to depose Nikola and annex Montenegro to Serbia.
-A few months later, Serbia (including Montenegro) merged with the former South Slav territories of Austria-Hungary to form the Kingdom of Serbs, Croats and Slovenes, which was renamed Yugoslavia in 1929.
-Nikola went into exile in France in 1918, but continued to claim the throne until his death in Antibes three years later.
+A few days later, Serbia (including Montenegro) merged with the former South Slav territories of Austria-Hungary to form the Kingdom of Serbs, Croats and Slovenes, which was renamed Yugoslavia in 1929.
+Nikola, who was in exile in France, continued to claim the throne until his death in Antibes in 1921.
 He was buried in Italy.
 In 1989, the remains of Nikola, his queen Milena, and two of their twelve children were re-buried in Montenegro.